django-parler/django-parler/docs/background.rst

 the API simplicity of django-hvad_ with the crude, but effective solution of proxying translated attributes.

-Added on top of that, the API-suger is provided, similar to what django-hvad has.
+Added on top of that, the API-sugar is provided, similar to what django-hvad has.
 It's possible to create the translations model manually, or let it be created dynamically when using the :class:`~parler.models.TranslatedFields` field.
 This is to make your life easier - without loosing the freedom of manually using the API at your will.